gadget-framework/gadget-course/stock_interactions.md

 \frac{R_0S}{B_{lim}} & \text{If } 0 \leq S \leq B_{lim}
 \end{cases}  $$

-In addition the user can define using the same length based selection function as for straying which of the stock "spawns" and what happens to them, i.e. what mortalities are applied to the stock and changes in condition.
+In addition, the user can define, using the same-length based selection function as for straying, which portion of the stock "spawns" and what happens to them during spawning, i.e. what mortalities are applied to the stock and changes in body condition.
 The spawning stock is updated according to the following equations:
 $$ N_l = N_l(1 + P_l(e^{-m_l} - 1)) $$
 $$ W_l = W_l\frac{1 + P_l((2-w_l)e^{-m_l} -1)}{(1 + P_l(2e^{-m_l} -1))} $$
 where $P_l$ is proportion that will spawn, $m_l$ is the mortality for and $w_l$ is the weight loss for length group $l$.
 To illustrate how to set up spawning for a particular stock we will use the simple stock templates from above and use those to define parent and offspring stocks: